yet-another-static-site-generator/yass/docs/user/pages.md

 * canonicallink: Set the page canonical link.
 It is used by search engines (by some even required).
 If you don't set it here, the program will generate it automatically.
 It must be a full URL (with https://).
+* author: The name of the author of the page.
+Will be used to set meta link **author**.
+If not set, then setting `Author` from the project configuration file will be used.

 <a href="#top">^ Top</a>